 The DAT is currently offered year-round on an appointment basis at nearly 500 Prometric test centers.
 Most testing centers offer weekend and evening appointments.
 It is a computer-based exam.

-to see a list of current testing centers throughout the United States.
+to learn more about Prometric testing centers throughout the United States.

 to link to the DAT application page.
 Note that the first step of the DAT registration process is to apply for a DENTPIN (Dental Personal Identifier Number).
 Click

 When you register for the DAT please remember to check the box that releases your scores to the pre-health advisors at your university.
 We never share your DAT scores with other people, but knowing how our students do on the exam is important information we need as we work with other students in the future.